 A firewall is a single point between two or more networks where all traffic must pass (choke point); traffic can be controlled by and may be authenticated through the device, and all traffic is logged.

-Enterprises need to know that their mobile apps safeguard sensitive customer and internal data while being safe to use.
+Enterprises need to know that their custom mobile apps safeguard sensitive customer and proprietary data while being safe to use.
 ICSA Labs provides this reassurance to enterprises through its mobile app testing program.

 Secure Socket Layer - Transport Layer Security (SSL-TLS) technology is an important component of a comprehensive enterprise security strategy.
 SSL-TLS is a widely used protocol for secure network communications.

-Procentive v.2014 has achieved ONC HIT 2014 Edition Complete EHR certification, which designates that the software is capable of supporting eligible providers with meeting the Stage 1 and Stage 2 Meaningful Use measures required to qualify for funding under the American Recovery and Reinvestment Act (ARRA).
+SA Ignite today announced that its Quality Reporting Document Architecture (QRDA) Assistant software version 1.0 has achieved ONC HIT 2014 Edition Modular EHR certification.
+This certification designates that the software is capable of supporting eligible providers with meeting the Stage 1 and Stage 2 Meaningful Use measures required to qualify for funding under the American Recovery and Reinvestment Act (ARRA).